Using BLOCKS with desktop applications

 However, BLOCKS Dashboard, which will make this process easier and simpler, is now available as an open beta release to all BLOCKS creators!

-For more information on giving BLOCKS Dashboard beta a test drive, click here.
+For more information on trying BLOCKS Dashboard beta, click here.

 For information on setting up your BLOCKS without trying the beta release of BLOCKS Dashboard, keep reading below.